plabbett/skytalks-demo/README.md

 ## License

-The SKYTALKS website is open for contribution, but the source code itself uses a commercial template and is therefore not licensed under any open-source license.
+The SKYTALKS demo website is open for contribution, but the source code itself uses a commercial template and is therefore not licensed under any open-source license.
 Forking this project as a base for your own projects is not permitted under the license of the original template.